- Department Chair

 Career Development Certificate The Graduate Certificate in Career Development offers students a chance to expand their knowledge-base in Career Counseling by taking additional courses in this field of expertise.

-Choosing a Graduate Program from American Counseling Association
+Choosing a Career in Counseling: American Counseling Association